 Regional and thematic diversity

-In the five calls to date, all Austrian universities and universities of applied sciences were invited to take part in APPEAR together with scientific and higher education institutions in Ethiopia, Uganda, Kenya, Mozambique, Cape Verde, Burkina Faso, Senegal, Nicaragua, El Salvador, Guatemala, Nepal, Bhutan and the Palestinian Territories and step up their discussion of development-policy topics and research for development.
+In the seven calls to date, all Austrian universities and universities of applied sciences were invited to take part in APPEAR together with scientific and higher education institutions in Ethiopia, Uganda, Kenya, Mozambique, Cape Verde, Burkina Faso, Senegal, Nicaragua, El Salvador, Guatemala, Nepal, Bhutan and Palestine and step up their discussion of development-policy topics and research for development.
 As of the fifth call, applications are also allowed from Georgia, Armenia and Moldova.
-Project applications have been submitted by all these countries, apart from Senegal.
+Project applications have been submitted by all these countries.
 Higher education institutions throughout Austria have taken part in these applications.
 The scientific collaborations cover a broad range of topics from the water sector to human rights to social work.
 In any case, the partners from the South defined their respective needs.

 Theory and practice in exchange